-Adults sometimes have strong preferences for their own family formation and childbearing, but these preferences can also be shaped by relationship context in distinct ways for women and men and the gender of their partner.
+Adults sometimes have strong preferences for their own family formation and childbearing, but these preferences can also be shaped by relationship context in distinct ways for women and men.

-Using the National Couples' Time and Health Study (NCHAT), the first population-representative study of same-gender and different-gender couples, we consider the role of stress felt about household division of labor on desires for a child, focusing on the COVID-19 pandemic.
-In different-gender relationships, women are disproportionately burdened by household work and childcare relative to men, and in same-gender couples, household work tends to be more balanced across partners but is often dictated by one partner's femininity or biological connection to a child.
-This study revealed that higher stress about household work is associated with higher fertility desires only for men, regardless if they were partnered with a woman or man.
-There was no relationship for women.
-These findings suggest that men who desire a child may feel stress to be the breadwinner, whereas women's stress is just a part of their burden of household work, unrelated to their desires for a child.
+Using the National Couples' Time and Health Study (NCHAT), the first population-representative study of same-gender and mixed-gender couples, we consider how stress felt about household division of labor affects desires for a child, focusing on the COVID-19 pandemic.
+In mixed-gender couples, women are disproportionately burdened by household work and childcare relative to men, whereas there is often more balance in household labor in same-gender couples.
+This study revealed that higher stress about housework is associated with higher desires for a child for men, both those partnered with women and with men, as well as women with women partners.
+Stress was not associated with childbearing desires for women partnered with men, who had the lowest desire for children overall.
+These findings suggest that men who desire a child may feel stress to be the breadwinner, whereas women's stress is part of their burden of housework, unrelated to their childbearing desires.

 Sexual minoritized adults in the United States face daily interpersonal discrimination and anti-LGBTQ legislation that negatively affects their mental health and wellbeing.
-This project asks: Does a satisfying sexual relationship mitigate the negative effects of identity-based discrimination on poor mental health outcomes, stress, and social isolation?
+This project asks whether positive intimate relationships can buffer the negative effects of identity-based discrimination on poor mental health outcomes, stress, and social isolation.

-This proposed study uses data from the National Couples' Health and Time Use Study, the first nationally representative sample of same-gender and mixed-gender couples in the United States, and policy equality score data from the Movement Advancement Project, to test whether sexual satisfaction buffers against the association between self-reported anti-LGBT discrimination and exposure to hostile anti-LGBTQ policies and negative mental health, stress, and social Iisolation.
+This proposed study uses data from the National Couples' Health and Time Use Study to test whether sexual satisfaction buffers against the association between self-reported Interpersonal discrimination and negative mental health, stress, and social isolation.

 Having children in today's world is expensive and time-consuming, and costs continue to rise each year.
 Some young adults decide to have fewer children, and others decide to opt out of becoming parents altogether.
 Sexual minoritized adults face additional financial and logistical barriers to becoming parents, but we know little about the factors that influence their fertility preferences.